shred/acme4j/src/doc/docs/usage/exceptions.md

 This `AcmeException` shows that a server-side process has not been completed yet, and gives an estimation when the process might be completed.

-It can only be thrown when invoking `update()` or one of the getters.
+It can only be thrown when invoking `update()`.
+However, it is preferred to invoke `fetch()`, which returns the retry-after instant directly, instead of throwing this exception.

 !!! note
     The internal state of the resource is still updated.